28 February, 2024

 • If possible, book all flights to your destination with the same airline.
 That way the airline is obligated to get you on the next flight and/or put you up if long delays are expected.

 • If you know you’re likely to miss a connecting flight – call the airline.
-They might be able to put you on a later flight and then problem is solved!
+They might be able to put you on a later flight and then problem solved!

 • Do your research – don’t just go with the cheapest option and have to pay later.
 Look for flights with better connecting times.
 You might find you’ll only be paying a few dollars more anyway.

-• Don’t leave yourself less than 3 hours for a connecting flight - why not enjoy the stopover?
+• Don’t leave yourself less than 3 hours for a connecting flight - why not enjoy the stop over?
 Break up the journey and stay overnight rather than leave yourself no time to make the next flight.

 • See if you can check your bags all the way through to your final destination, even if you’re flying with different airlines.

-• If you plan to snooze at the airport, do it at your gate, so if you wake up at the last minute, you have a chance of getting on board.
+• If you plan to snooze at the airport, do it at your gate, so if you wake-up at the last minute, you have a chance of getting on board.

 • Remember that some policies will be more favourable than others when it comes to missed flights.
 So take a look at your policy documentation, check out travel insurance reviews from customers, and give your insurer a call to check their cover.